Home Step Test

 Required Resources

-To undertake this test you will require:
+To conduct this test, you will require:

-• A 12 inch high bench or step
+• A 12-inch high bench or step

-• A stop watch
+• A stopwatch

-• Metronome or cadence tape
+• Metronome or cadence CD

 • Heart rate monitor (optional)